Tokimon/webpack-backup-output-plugin/README.md

 // Config 3 (not affected by the backup) const config3 = {
   output: {
-    // Having another public path makes it ignorant to
+    // Having another path makes it ignorant to the previous
-    // the previous backups and only wait for its own backup to finish
+    // backups and only wait for its own backup to finish
-    publicPath: `/web/`
+    path: `/web`
   },
   ... other settings ...
   plugins: [